Booking Inquiry

 The people will be most cooperative but it could be found offensive to take pictures or video without first asking.
 On the other hand, don’t be surprised by people, especially the children, offering to be photographed and it is expected that pictures will be taken during performances by the islanders for their visitors.

-You will be delighted by young children whose natural curiosity will overtake their shyness to exchange stories and questions, often punctuated with fits of giggles.
+Young children’s natural curiosity will overtake their shyness to exchange stories and questions, often punctuated with pleasant smiles and laughter.

 Currency:

 The U.S. dollar is the local currency.
-You can pay your onboard account with US$ cash, US$ travelers checks or credit card (VISA or MasterCard only – there is a 3% fee charged to offset higher merchant fees).
-Foreign currencies not are accepted as payments or at local banks.
+Onboard accounts can be paid with US$ cash, US$ travellers checks or credit card (VISA or MasterCard only, with a 3% fee offset for merchant fees.
+Foreign currencies are not accepted as payments in stores or local banks.

 Banks: